Alamantus/Lexiconga/README.md

 The **Delete Current Dictionary** button will permanently and irretrievably delete the currently loaded dictionary from your account!
 Be careful with that one.
 After deleting, you will then be prompted to either select another dictionary to load or create a new one, _or_ if you have no other dictionaries, immediately create a new one for you.

+### Forgot Your Password?
+If you forget your password, you can request a password reset email by clicking the "Forgot Password" button on the "Log In/Create Account" button entering the email address associated with your account and clicking "Email Password Reset Key".
+This will send an email (_check your spam_) with a link that will allow you to reset your password.
+When you go to the link provided, you'll be able to enter a new password that you can log in with.

 ### Lockout
 If you manage to enter your password wrong 10 times, you'll be locked out from logging in for an hour.
 Use this time to try to remember your password or something.
 You can get an idea of how long you've waited by refreshing the page and clicking the unfortunate "Can't Login" button.
 After an hour has passed, refresh the page again and you'll get another 10 tries.